 The opening of Austin's newest Chinese restaurant is just around the corner.
-On Tuesday, Old Thousand announced that it will open in November in the former Mijo's space on East 11th Street.
-An exact date has not been revealed.
+Old Thousand will debut on December 4 in the former Mijo's space on East 11th Street.

 Old Thousand — Chinese slang for a "crafty, quick-witted gambler," and a play on the address, 1000 E. 11th St. — hopes to become the go-to spot for Chinese food on the east side by serving up a mixture of dine-in and takeout options.

-Think of it as the kind of hangout where "the music is a little louder, the cocktails are a little stronger," Chris Romero of SMBG Hospitality Co. explained to CultureMap last month.
+Think of it as the kind of hangout where "the music is a little louder, the cocktails are a little stronger," Chris Romero of SMBG Hospitality Co. explained to CultureMap.
 "The term we've been using is 'remixed' — better ingredients and better technique, but still a neighborhood Chinese restaurant."

 The concept is the first from SMGB, a new restaurant group whose team hails from top spots like Hopdoddy Burger Bar and Hai Hospitality.
 Uchi alums James Dumapit and David Baek will helm the kitchen.